-Alexa Dellanos Sprawls Out & Showcases Her Curvaceous Bust In Flirty Bikini: ‘Save Your Tears’
+Alexa Dellanos Sprawls Out & Showcases Her Curvaceous Bust In Flirty Bikini: 'Save Your Tears'

 Instagram model Alexa Dellanos wowed her 2.7 million followers on Tuesday afternoon with a racy update that got pulses racing.
-The buxom blonde flaunted a seductive attitude while wearing a minuscule bathing suit, and posed to best display her impressive assets.
-It took less than forty minutes for the post to rack up almost 18,000 likes, including one from fellow influencer Natalia Garibotto.
+The buxom blonde showed a seductive attitude while wearing a minuscule bathing suit, and posed to best display her impressive assets.
+It took less than 40 minutes for the post to rack up almost 18,000 likes, including one from fellow influencer Natalia Garibotto.

-Alexa’s bikini top featured a combination of contrasting patterns and a skimpy cut that made her voluptuous bust impossible to ignore.
-It featured soft, wide-set triangular cups in black overlaid with matching sheer, white polka-dotted fabric.
-The gauzy material met between her cleavage just a bit closer to the center than the opaque layer beneath to make it more visible, and gave the garment the feel of lingerie.
+Alexa's bikini top featured a combination of contrasting patterns and a skimpy cut that made her voluptuous bust impossible to ignore.
+It featured soft, wide-set triangular cups in black overlaid with matching sheer white polka-dotted fabric.
+The gauzy material met between her cleavage just a bit closer to the center than the opaque layer beneath to make it more visible, giving the garment the feel of lingerie.
 The band encircling her ribs was white with narrow horizontal stripes in red, orange, yellow, and blue.

 The plain black bottoms were simply designed and fit high over her hips, emphasizing the incredible contrast of her tiny waist in comparison to the swell of her booty and thick thighs.